kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 <h6 id="foot4">(4) Streaming</h6>

 Currently the response from SSR is buffered and sent and appended as one.
 This isn't great as the server could start sending the first part of the markup while its waiting for the data source to respond.
 The first thing is that Prism doesn't have a way to mark async data (Svelte has `await` blocks and marko has `Await` elements) that are probably needed to do static analysis.
 The second is that [fetch response streaming is not yet stable](https://web.dev/fetch-upload-streaming/).
 Most streaming solutions currently use web sockets.
 Streaming content on initial page load is a feature by the browser but doing it after the page loads for web components is only possible via [this slight hack](https://jakearchibald.com/2016/fun-hacks-faster-content/).
-Also Rust generators (which would be preferred) for the compiled ssr functions [are not yet stable](https://github.com/rust-lang/rust/issues/43122), *(although something could be done with closures)*.
+Also Rust generators (which would be preferred) for the compiled SSR functions [are not yet stable](https://github.com/rust-lang/rust/issues/43122), *(although something could be done with closures)*.
 Hacker News is a bad example due to not having a direct request to their database and the latency effects from buffering are visible.
 Streaming is planned for the future but not available in this release.